Skip to contents

 forestTypes <- c("Coniferous", "Deciduous", "Mixed")

-# Add values as a data frame to a SyncroSim Datasheet
+# Add values as a data frame to a SyncroSim datasheet

 saveDatasheet(myProject,